Friday, October 28, 2011

 Lima, Peru: Memories and gifts to last a lifetime

 We managed to cut rebar to specific lengths with just an ordinary hack saw.
 Then these were bent into shapes for the rebar column.
 The rebar columns were held together by twisting wire around the shapes.The rebar columns were then erected in their specific places.
 Next we had to haul up bricks from the floor below.
 The children would come and help us on their breaks passing bricks along a line.
 The last person on the line would then throw them up to a catcher on the second floor.
 Miraculously no bricks were lost this way (our foreman kept mentioning that bricks were $1 each).We had lots of fun joking with him.
 Then we had to haul sand up the ramp in buckets.
 The children would do their bit as well.
 They were so enthusiastic helping.
 It was hard for the teachers to get them back to class.
 It was wonderful to see them so busy and helpful.
+We also mixed the cement for laying the brick walls.
+It had to be just the right mixture.
+This was very hard work.
+Once that was done the bricklaying began.
+That was fun.
+We managed to get 6 walls erected before our bricks ran out.

 We were very lucky with the weather.
 I doesn't really rain here , just gets very damp when the clouds are low.
 It is very cool in the morning and evening but when the sun finally breaks through you definitely need sunscreen.
 As it is spring here in Oct we weren't bothered by any mosquitoes.